 Mechanical Controls – Aphids can be hosed off with a strong stream of water or pinched by hand.

-Biological Controls – Lady beetles (Hippodamia convergens) and their larvae, which resemble small black and orange crocodiles, the larvae of lacewings, are common predators, as well as many small wasps.
+Biological Controls – Ladybugs (Hippodamia convergens) and their larvae, which resemble small black and orange crocodiles, the larvae of lacewings, are common predators, as well as many small wasps.
 The wasps lay their eggs inside the aphids, leaving “mummies” that are round and tan, with a small hole where the adult has chewed its way out.

 Many aphid predators are attracted by the presence of honeydew, as well as nectar-producing plants.